Here at the Gypsy Soul household, we love a good party, whether it be one for our children, a grown ups only affair or a big family get together.

 The best bit about creating this party was by far the food!
 I could really let my imagination run wild.
 I was particularly proud of my log with the mini toadstools on it, made from cocktail sticks, red apples and marshmallows.

 I had great fun choosing names for all the different dishes.
+I printed off signs for each dish and stuck them onto brown card.

-Some of the names included fairy berries (raspberries), squirrel chips (dried bananas) ,birds nests (chocolate crispy cakes) and fairy wands (sticks with chopped fruit on).
+Some of the names included fairy berries (raspberries), squirrel chips (dried bananas), birds nests (chocolate crispy cakes) and fairy wands (sticks with chopped fruit on).

 I even managed to get a good dose of healthy food in there too.